 - To help protect guests, staff, and volunteers from COVID-19 transmission, all guests are required to wear a dark-colored face mask.

-- You are welcome to bring drinks and snacks into the discovery station.
+- You are welcome to bring warm drinks and snacks into the discovery station.

 - You must stay in the discovery station for the duration of your tour with the exception of toilets located outside of your discovery station.